xumzheng/microsoft-graph-docs/api-reference/beta/api/learningcourseactivity-getByExternalCourseActivityId.md

 doc_type: apiPageType
 ---

-# Get learningCourseActivity
+# Get learningCourseActivity by ExternalCourseActivityId
 Namespace: microsoft.graph

-Retrieves the Course Activity via CourseActivity id that is sent by VivaLearning in the Create course activity api call
+Retrieves the Course Activity using ExternalCourseActivityId that is sent by learning provider in the Create course activity api call.

 Read the properties and relationships of a [learningCourseActivity](../resources/learningcourseactivity.md) object.